Last updated: 26 November 2023 & medically reviewed by Dr. Kimberly Langdon

 Table of contents:

 The cost of cocaine varies greatly across the United States.
-There are many reasons for variation in cocaine cost between states including the purity of the drug, the socioeconomic status of the area, the popularity of the substance, its purity, and the presence of crime.
+There are many reasons for variation in cocaine cost between states including the purity of the drug, the types of cocaine being purchased, the socioeconomic status of the area, the popularity of the substance, its purity, and the presence of crime.

 As with all substance abuse, the cost of supporting addiction always outweighs that of receiving treatment.